 6 Key Google Workspace Admin Tasks and Responsibilities

 You, as an admin, handle a significant amount of vital information daily.
 Correct data management will help you save your time and get a complete understanding of your company’s data.
-Use the Google Admin Dashboard (Admin Console) to monitor every aspect of the G Suite domain, including usage, user status, storage, security, and file sharing.
+Use the Google Admin Dashboard (Admin Console) to monitor every aspect of the Google Workspace domain.
+This includes usage, user status, storage, security, and file sharing.

-The Admin Console for G Suite is an extremely useful tool for corporate data management.
+The Admin Console for Google Workspace is an extremely useful tool for corporate data management.
 The Google Admin Console allows accessing and managing information about various aspects of G Suite.
 The features Admin Console gives access to are Apps, Billing, Users, Security, and more.

-A must-have for a perfect Google G Suite admin is understanding interactions between users/apps and the G Suite Business account.
+A must-have for a perfect Google Workspace admin is understanding interactions between users/apps and the G Suite Business account.
 The admin console will help you to get regular reports on these interactions.

-Using the information provided in the Admin Console, you can monitor every aspect of the G Suite domain.
+Using the information provided in the Admin Console, you can monitor every aspect of the Google Workspace domain.
 The console’s report offers major metrics such as:

 - User status